-Ouseburn Park, comprising mainly of woodland and plantations, was developed in the 1980s to create a leisure and recreation area in the Ouseburn Valley.
+Comprising mainly of woodland and plantations, this park was developed in the 1980s to create a leisure and recreation area in the Ouseburn Valley.

-Ouseburn Park, one of the quieter parks, comprises mainly of woodland and plantations, and was developed in the 1980s to create a leisure and recreation area in the Ouseburn Valley.
+This park is one of our quieter parks, comprises mainly of woodland and plantations, and was developed in the 1980s to create a leisure and recreation area in the Ouseburn Valley.

 The park is home to many 19th century features including a footbridge which connects the park with Jesmond Vale and Ouseburn Road.